-"Thank you for the 14 day Pull-up and the Push-up routine.
-I did it to the letter, doing on average of a 130 pull ups and 300+ pushups per work out.
-I went from 19 solid pull ups to 22 solid pull ups, and 76 pushups to 86 in 2 minutes."
+"Thank you for the 14-day Pull-up and the Push-up routine.
+I did it to the letter, doing on average 130 pull-ups and 300 push-ups per workout.
+I went from 19 solid pull-ups to 22 solid pull-ups, and 76 push-ups to 86 in 2 minutes.

-Because you already have a solid foundation on which to build, I would not recommend the Pull-up/ Pushup Push workout if you are already getting more than 15 pull-ups and 75 push-ups.
+Because you already have a solid foundation on which to build, I would not recommend the Pull-up/Push-up Push workout if you are already getting more than 15 pull-ups and 75 push-ups.
 However, the advice on what is the next step is still the same.

-The next step after the Pushup Push and the Pull-up Push Workout is to get back into a normal split routine doing pull-ups and pushups three times a week maximum.
+The next step after the Push-up Push and the Pull-up Push Workout is to get back into a normal split routine, doing pull-ups and push-ups a maximum of three times a week.

 The maintenance plan is three workouts during the week:

-Do a Pyramid type workout with pull-ups, dips, pushups, and an abdominal exercise of choice (usually crunches, sit-ups, flutterkicks or a variety of all).
-The goal is to build up to a maximum repetition set of all the exercises in the workout...
+Do a pyramid-type workout with pull-ups, dips, push-ups and an abdominal exercise of choice (usually crunches, sit-ups, flutter kicks or a variety of all).
+The goal is to build up to a maximum repetition set of all exercises in the workout.

-**NOTE: Always balance out your workout with a good upper and lower back routine as you do get many reps with these workouts that focus on the chest, shoulders and stomach muscles.
-See this linked Plan (PDF)
+**Note: Always balance out your workout with a good upper- and lower-back routine, as you do get many reps with these workouts that focus on the chest, shoulders and stomach muscles.
+See this plan (PDF)

-Repeat above for 5-10 sets depending on your fitness level.
+- Repeat above for 5-10 sets, depending on your fitness level.
 The goal is not to go to muscle failure.

 - Max pull-ups

-- Optional run 1/4 mile 90 seconds (I do this some days - not all )
+- Optional run of a quarter-mile in 90 seconds (I do this some days, not all.)

-**NOTE: Try not to rest during any of these workouts as the rest is built into the circuit by working another muscle group.
-Try to take some time to stretch and have some water in between sets but no longer than 15-20 seconds.
+**Note: Try not to rest during any of these workouts; the rest is built into the circuit by working another muscle group.
+Try to take some time to stretch and drink some water between sets but no longer than 15-20 seconds.

-There are many way to get better at pull-ups.
-This is a proven method, I have been using for more than 10 years with future Special Ops members.
-Send in some other ideas that have helped you in the past reach the 20+ pull-up mark.
+There are many ways to get better at pull-ups.
+This is a proven method that I have been using for more than 10 years with future special-ops members.
+Send in some other ideas that have helped you in the past reach the 20 pull-up mark.